JOHN BANOVICH EXHIBITING AT DALLAS SAFARI CLUB CONVENTION 2017

 “Art can move, reveal and inspire us to seek a deeper understanding of the world around us.”
 John Banovich

 John Banovich is a longtime donor and supporter of the Dallas Safari Club, and is a “Partner in Conservation” with DSC to help generate funding for and awareness of conservation needs in wild places around the world.
 DSC is a major contributor to BWF and host of an annual expo providing Banovich with a premier venue for exhibiting art to the public and together spreading the message of conservation.
 Through promotion, the artist has helped expand the DSC brand and event traffic for one of the world’s largest outdoor sporting conventions.
-This year Banovich is pleased to donate “Lion at Victoria Falls”, oil on belgian linen, 18 x 24 in, estimated value $23,000.
+This year Banovich is pleased to donate “Lion at Victoria Falls”, oil on belgian linen, 18 x 24 in.
 This donatoin painting will be sold by live auction on Saturday, January 7, 2017.

 A member of IUCN, DSC is a mission-focused conservation organization, funded by hunters from around the world.
 In the past five years, more than $6.7 million has been channeled to qualified projects, organizations and programs in support of that mission.
 The 2016 DSC Convention was the most successful yet with over 51,000 attendees from around the world, united in their appreciation for wildlife conservation.